Working in the Food or Hospitality Industry

 choose it as a primary or secondary job,

 full time, part time or casual

 Do what you Enjoy

 What does it take to become a chef?

-You can learn ONLINE, in a classroom or in your own kitchen.
 Depending on your career ambitions and the time or funds you have available, you can develop your career watching videos, experimenting at home or in someone else’s kitchen, taking short or longer courses.
-Having a mentor or someone to apprentice with is a good way to develop your skills and confidence.
+Finding a mentor or someone to apprentice with is a good way to develop your skills and confidence.

-Follow Jojo here or through the social media, as he persues his aspiration to be a Michelin chef, cookbook author, and champion for ‘food for all’.
+Follow Jojo as he pursues his aspiration to be a Michelin chef, cookbook author, and champion for ‘food for all’.